opendatasoft/slate/source/includes/_processing.md

 `name` <br> *string* | name of the processor

 ### Returns
-The enpoint returns an object whose keys are the names of the processor parameters, and whose values are objects containing the guessed values.
+The endpoint returns an object whose keys are the names of the processor parameters, and whose values are objects containing the guessed values.
 These values have their name as keys and specifications as value.